-Crossing over the Bighorn River and through a tunnel in the Bighorn Mountains, we arrived at the town of Cody, Wy., where Wild Bill Cody hung out during the Wild West era.
-From Cody, we made our way to Yellowstone National Park where one of my American-born cousins works and where we spent time taking in a view of the “Old Faithful,” a geyser which erupts like clockwork spraying water into the sky every 91 minutes.
+Crossing over the Bighorn River and through a tunnel in the Bighorn Mountains, we arrived at the town of Cody, Wyoming, where Wild Bill Cody hung out during the Wild West era.
+From Cody, we made our way to Yellowstone National Park where one of my American-born cousins works, and where we spent time taking in a view of the “Old Faithful,” a geyser that erupts like clockwork spraying water into the sky every 91 minutes.

 The reason for the large emigration from Ireland to Butte was mining.
-A huge copper mine was discovered in Butte by Marcus Daly, himself born near Ballyjamesduff, Co.
-Cavan, on Dec.
-5, 1841.
+A huge copper mine was discovered in Butte by Marcus Daly, himself born near Ballyjamesduff, Co Cavan, on December 5, 1841.
 He brought the Irish by the thousands to this wilderness town.

 Today, a huge statue to Daly adorns the main entrance to the local campus of the State University of Montana at the west end of Park Street in Butte.
 Daly was effectively responsible for forming and making the Anaconda Copper Mining Company one of the largest mining companies in the world, while simultaneously making himself one of the richest men in America.

 He originally found a silver mine, but it was the discovery of the huge copper mine nearby that made him rich and famous.
 He built a smelter in 1895 and established the nearby town of Anaconda.
 He successfully diverted into thoroughbred racing and built a huge mansion named Riverside on his equestrian estate near Hamilton, Montana, which was later opened to the public.

 A memorial hospital dedicated to him was incorporated in Hamilton on December 18, 1929.